How to Trade with Heikin Ashi Chart Pattern?

 The Formula of OHLC in Heikin Ashi Chart Pattern:

-• Opening Price- Mid-point of the open and close of the previous bar is the opening price of a Heikin Ashi candlestick.
+• Opening Price- Mid-point of the opening and close of the previous bar is the opening price of a Heikin Ashi candlestick.

 (Open of the previous bar+Close of the previous bar)/2